Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 • The Adoption Service Provider (ASP) is responsible for sending a copy of the ICWA-010(A) to the petitioners, the petitioner's attorney, and DCFS.

-2. Assist the parent/legal guardian/Indian custodian in completing the ICWA-020, Parental Notification of Indian Status.
+2. Inform the parent/legal guardian/Indian custodian of the requirement that they fill out the ICWA-020, Parental Notification of Indian Status.

 • In a relinquishment (non-Dependent case), this form is completed prior to accepting the relinquishment or a waiver of rights to further notice.